|

 look behind the tank while driving backwards without requiring

+commander or ground direction.
 According to the tank's designers, headed by the

 progenitor of the Merkava, Maj.
 Gen. (res.)
 Israel Tal, the fourth